 That may be due to the city’s famous Mesquite Championship Rodeo, which opened in 1946.
 Yet the Mesquite Arena in which the famous rodeo is held hosted the Texas Gay Rodeo Association’s annual Texas Traditions rodeo event.

 Acceptance in the City of Mesquite

-Sarah Key, a third generation Mesquite resident, was the event organizer.
-She and family members graduated from different city high schools, and her mother was a Mesquite teacher.
+Sarah Key, a third-generation Mesquite resident, was the event organizer.
+She and her family members graduated from different city high schools, and her mother was a Mesquite teacher.